 There are many positive aspects of this service.
 The recipes are delicious and use “real” ingredients.
 I already had most things on hand, so I didn’t need to spend much money on expensive items I would only use once.
 I used the Whole Foods Menu, which went over well but recently switched to the Low Fat Menu to add some new recipes to my repertoire.
 Other menu choices include Classic, Gluten Free, and Paleo, just to name a few.
 With the cold weather coming up, I’ll be switching to the Crockpot Menu in October.

 Having a plan at the grocery store made shopping so much easier!
 Even though I bought some items I would have never purchased, at least I knew I had a use for them.
-Many subscribers claim they save quite a bit of money using the service, and I agree.
-IF you follow the plan as directed, it does limit, if not eliminate, impulse buys.
+Many subscribers claim they save a lot of money using the service, and I agree.
+If you follow the plan as directed, it does limit, if not eliminate, impulse buys.
 For those who become completely addicted, there is an option to add additional menus to the basic plan.
-Adding a lunch menu will cost an additional $4 per month and breakfasts $3.
-Even though I knew what was for dinner, I still had trouble during the “busy season” with three soccer and one football player pulling it all together.
+Adding a lunch menu will cost an additional $4 per month, and breakfasts $3.
+Even though I knew what was for dinner, I still had trouble during the “busy season,” with three soccer and one football player pulling it all together.
 Although I loved the idea of the plan and the convenience of the lists, I still had the same basic problem.
 I had the recipe.
-I had the ingredients, but I didn’t have the time to put it all together.
+I had the ingredients but didn’t have the time to put it all together.
 Most recipes take about 20 minutes to prepare and 30-40 minutes to cook.
 In hindsight, I wish I had signed up for the Crockpot Menu first and then experimented once I had more time.